How To Sharpen a Knife

 - Flip the knife and repeat the process.

-- Whetstones can bring even the dullest blades back to life and keep your knives sharp
+- Whetstones can bring a dull knife back to life and keep your knives sharp

 - Whetstones often prolong a knife’s life more than electric sharpeners

 - They are used for both Western and Asian styled knives.

 - You can use a whetstone to sharpen a wide variety of knives, including;

 - Chef's Knife